-by Kenneth W. Thomas and Ralph H. Kilmann
+Dr. Kenneth W. Thomas and Dr. Ralph H. Kilmann (August 2015):

 In such conflict situations, we can describe an individual’s behavior along two dimensions: (1) assertiveness, the extent to which the person attempts to satisfy his own concerns, and (2) cooperativeness, the extent to which the person attempts to satisfy the other person’s concerns.